PandaEden/MIPS-Teaching-Tool/README.md

 >  **!
 This behaviour is expected to change in the next build!**

-# End of User Documentation
+# End of User Manual

 ## Error/Warning messages: